 The East-West School for Herbal and Aromatic Studies is incredibly pleased to announce the launch of our new

-- Aromatic Plants and Chemistry
+Advanced Aromatic Chemistry

 To learn more about the technical aspects of this program, please visit here.

 Aromatic Chemistry will teach you not only about the current research on a wide range of essential oils but also how components of different essential oils contribute to this activity.
 Here is a small example of how the material is presented in the course.
 Note: this listing is much more extensive in course.

 General Composition of Monoterpene Hydrocarbon Rich Essential Oils